ArcherMorland/Object_Detection/yolov3/5.1.0/README.md

-### Detect the objects in dog image using pretrained weights
+### Detect the objects in image using pretrained weights

 #### yolov3 models